 All psychotherapists have had their own experience of being a client in therapy.
 Sharing the most intimate and often painful moments of someone’s life is made possible when you have felt and expressed your own.
 It is not that as a therapist you become an expert on life (not even your own) but that having undergone your own therapy you will be more equipped with the clarity to differentiate your separate self and experience from that of another.
 To understand whose feelings are whose and to have the versatility and flexibility to step into and out of another person’s shoes.

 The circuitry of empathy

-Empathy is a complex system of mutual cues and responses that regulates each persons experience of self and other.
+Empathy is a complex system of mutual cues and responses that regulates each persons experience of self and others.
 We observe this very clearly in parent/ infant interactions.
-How attuned a parent is to the (myriad/micro) communications of an infant will inform the infants reciprocal response to the parent.
+How attuned a parent is to the (myriad/micro) communications of an infant will inform the infant’s reciprocal response to the parent.

 Emotional neglect and emotional intrusion are flip sides of the same coin.
 Anyone who has suffered either will have good reason to believe that they may never be understood.

 As a therapist we cannot “know it all” for our clients, we cannot tell someone how it is they feel or what is true for them.
 What we can provide is an open-ended, respectful curiosity for our clients and a willingness to share in the important project of “getting it.”
 Paying close attention to the unique form of connection that exists with each client means understanding empathy as a mutually influencing system.
 From this perspective, the communication of empathy becomes much more a mystery to engage with than a tool to master.

 Gerry Gilmartin is an accredited, registered and experienced psychotherapeutic counsellor.
 She currently works with individuals (young people/adults) and couples in private practice.
 Gerry is available at our Brighton and Hove Practice.